yavinash249/my-info/README.md

 - **Tailwind CSS**: A utility-first CSS framework for styling (optional, if you're using it).
 - **Framer Motion**: For animations (optional, if you're using it).
 - **Git & GitHub**: For version control and hosting the project.
-- **Email**: Curretnly user's  send me any message through website but you should contact me through linkedin and my email and dont spam i have on free tier for this.
+- **Email**: Currently, users can send me messages through the website, but you should contact me through LinkedIn and my email.
+Please don't spam; I am on the free tier for this.
-**Deepseek and other ai tool** : i used many tools from creating testing and deployment for my protfolio.
+- **DeepSeek and Other AI Tools**: I used many tools for creating, testing, and deploying my portfolio.